wn-ie/wini4LDL/README.md

 `lsuusername`
 Your LSU username, aka the first part of your LSU email address (such as `wschlin` or `jharre7`)

-The command that you come up with (from substituting the above components where necessary) may change slightly between harddrives (maybe harddrive1 is '"D:\"' but harddrive2 is '"E:\"', or the destinations are '"R:\afolder\harddrive1"' and '"R:\afolder\harddrive2"' respectively, but they should generally be pretty similar and potentially copy-and-pastable!
+The command that you come up with (from substituting the above components where necessary) may change slightly between harddrives (maybe harddrive1 is '"D:\"' but harddrive2 is '"E:\"', or the destinations are '"R:\afolder\harddrive1"' and '"R:\afolder\harddrive2"' respectively), but they should generally be pretty similar and potentially copy-and-pastable!